csarnataro/advent-of-code-kotlin/README.md

 # Advent of code

-Solutions in Kotlin for www.adventofcode.com puzzles, divided by year.
+Solutions in Kotlin for www.adventofcode.com puzzles, by year.

 Year 2015 is in progress.